 The Course aims to encourage creative self-directed learning and where possible the academic programme provides workshops, seminars and interactive sessions, rather than formal lectures.
 Teaching is delivered by Course staff, clinical supervisors working in the three counties, and external lecturers.
 Trainees have access to world class libraries in Oxford, including the Bodleian.
-Recent innovations to the academic programme include enquiry-based learning, strengthening leadership and resilience modules, and greater involvement of service users and carers within the academic programme.

 Research training at the Institute aims to provide trainees with a positive learning experience that will develop their research skills to a high level and increase their confidence in their ability to conduct research in clinical settings.
 Research is emphasised as an integral part of clinical practice.During the three year course, trainees develop their knowledge and understanding of research designs and methods, statistics, computing and qualitative data analysis.
 They grow in their competence to plan, conduct, write up and present their own original clinical research as well as critique research across all domains.

 Initially these skills are explored through the development of a Service Related Project (SRP) jointly with their supervisor on clinical placement.
 This gives the trainee first-hand experience of how research skills can contribute to service development in a typically multi-disciplinary context.These skills are then further refined as the trainees identify a topic for their Research Dissertation.
 This is a substantial piece of work that must reach doctoral level in conceptualisation, design and execution and investigate a topic which is of clinical relevance.
 The Research Dissertation has two components: Paper A forming a literature review and Paper B a report of an empirical investigation.